 Singing Dog Vanilla products include pure vanilla extract, vanilla coffee, vanilla bean paste, vanilla lip balm, vanilla tea, and they have many new vanilla products in the works and if you would like to give it try, you can get it on Amazon or go to their website.
 Give it a try!

-Here are some tips for Perfect Magic Cake Every Time from The Kitchn and there is a complete tutorial how the stages should look and where I adapted this amazing cake recipe from.
+Here are some tips for Perfect Magic Cake Every Time from The Kitchn and there is a complete tutorial how the stages should look and where I got this amazing cake recipe from.

 Make sure you use the right size pan.
 A pan that is too big will be too shallow for the custard to form, so an 8 inch round or square, 2 inches deep.